mbhulin/OrientTutorial/schema_for_locations.md

 ## Create the Vertex Classes "Location" and "LocationConcept"

 OrientDB supports inheritance.
 Both classes, *LocationConcept* and *Location*, need a *Name* and a *Description* attribute.
 We will see later that other classes have a name and a description attribute, too.
-Therefore we first define a subclass **NamedVertex** of V. Then *Location* and *LocationConcept* are subclasses of *NamedVertex*.
+Therefore we first define a subclass **NamedVertex** of *V*.
+Then *Location* and *LocationConcept* are subclasses of *NamedVertex*.

 Again the ``db.createVertexType()`` method is used.
 With the  ``db.createProperty()`` method the properties *Name* and *Description* are defined.
 ```java